AthulNoobie/Whatsapp_Gemini_AI_Bot/README.md

 ### •On the next window, select"other" option.
 ![other](images/other.jpg)

 ### •On the next window, select "Buisness" option.
+Then give a name to your app and click "create app".
 ![buisness](images/buisness.jpg)